studersi/test-4/tutorial-4/README.md

 Encryption works with random numbers.
 The random number generator should be properly started and used, which is the purpose of the _SSLRandomSeed_ directive.
 This is another place where performance and security have to be considered.
 When starting the server we access the operating system’s random numbers in _/dev/urandom_.
 While operating the server, for the _SSL handshake_ we then use Apache’s own source for random numbers (_builtin_), seeded from the server’s traffic.
 Although _/dev/urandom_ is not the best source for random numbers, it is a quick source and also one that guarantees a certain amount of entropy.
 The qualitatively better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough data are present, which is why _/dev/urandom_ is generally preferred.

 We have also introduced a second _virtual host_.
 It is very similar to the _virtual host_ for port 80.
 But the port number is _443_ and we are enabling the _SSL engine_, which encrypts traffic for us and first enables the configuration defined above.

+Additionally, we use the Header-Module loaded above cwin order to set the _Strict-Transport-Security_-header (short _STS_-Header).
+This HTTP header is part of the response and tells the client to use encryption for a duration of one year (this equals 31536000 seconds) when connection to our server.
+The flag _include_SubDomains_ means, that all subdomains below our hostname are included in this instruction.

+The _STS_-header is the most prominent from a group of newer security related headers.
+Various browsers implement different headers, so it is not very easy to keep an overview.
+But the _STS_-header should never be omitted.
+If we look at the _Header_ directive in more detail, then we see the additional flag _always_.
+There are cases where the module is not springing into action (for example when we return an error as a response) without this flag.
+With _always_, we make sure the header is always sent.

+That's all the changes to our configuration.
+Time to kick off the server!

 ###Step 2: Trying it out